 6th January 2015

 Cantar os Reis (Singing of the Kings) is a religious festival celebrated on the 12th night after Christmas.
-On this night, outdoor concerts are held all over the island, with lots of carols, hymns and traditional songs.
-Whilst activities and events take place throughout the island, the hub of activity is found at the Municipal Garden in Madeira’s capital, Funchal.
+On this night, music concerts with carols, hymns and traditional songs take place throughout the island, with the hub of activity happening in the Municipal Garden in Funchal.

 10th January 2015 to 15th January 2015